 MoaAlm is lucky enough to be located in the stunning Kals Valley at the heart of the Austrian Alps.
 Not only do we have incredible, panoramic views from our guest house, we also have hiking and walking trails that lead from our back door into Austria's oldest and largest National Park.
 The Hohe Tauern National Park is a vast mountainous region that you can escape the crowds and lose yourself within its natural beauty.

-A hiking and yoga summer holiday at MoaAlm gives you a unique opportunity to explore the Austrian Alps on your own two feet.
-We work with a fantastic National Park guide to ensure our guests feel confident challenging themselves to reach the most beautiful places in the park.
-The guide is very knowledgable on the wildlife that can be found within the region.
+A hiking and yoga summer holiday at MoaAlm Mountain Retreat gives you a unique opportunity to explore the Austrian Alps on your own two feet.
+We work with a fantastic hiking guides and National Park Rangers to ensure our guests feel confident challenging themselves to reach the most beautiful places in the park.
+All our guides speak English and are very knowledgeable on the wildlife that can be found within the region.

-The following is a selection of our favourite trails from our base at MoaAlm:
+The following is a selection of our favorite trails from our base at MoaAlm:

 Whether you are hiking in the Alps for the first time, or are an experienced walker, our holidays are a perfect mix of activity in the mountains and relaxing at our beautiful mountain retreat.
-Would you like more information about our hiking holidays or the Hohe Tauern National Park?
+Would you like more information about our hike and yoga holidays or the Hohe Tauern National Park?
 Send us an email.